awwx/meteor-browser-store/README.md

 For browsers where it is available, data is stored in [Web Storage](http://www.w3.org/TR/webstorage/) (also known as "Local Storage").
-In IE 6 and 7, data is stored using IE's "userdata" feature, implemented by the localstorage_polyfill package.
+In IE 6 and 7, data is stored using IE's "userdata" feature, using the localstorage_polyfill package.

 Changes are polled for in Chrome (due to
 [Chrome bug #152424](http://code.google.com/p/chromium/issues/detail?id=152424))